Psst! The secrets of getting a graduate job with MI5, MI6 or GCHQ

-Intelligence and data analyst development programme.
+Intelligence and data analyst development programme (I&DADP).
 You’ll be trained to use advanced data analytical techniques and could work on uncovering and mapping communications networks, answering questions such as ‘Who is using this mobile phone?’, ‘Where are they located?’ and ‘What are their activities?’
-You’ll need a 2.1 degree or equivalent work experience.
+You’ll need a 2.2 degree or equivalent full-time work experience.

-Technology graduate development programme.
-You’ll be assigned to one of six areas, ranging from IT and cyber security to project management and software development.
+Technology graduate development programme (TGDP).
+You’ll be assigned to a business specialist area, ranging from IT service management to information architecture.
 You could work on projects such as building and testing applications to support investigations and agent running.
 A passion for technology and a 2.2 university degree (or expected 2.2 degree) is necessary for this graduate role.

 GCHQ is the UK’s biggest employer of language analysts, taking on a mix of graduates and non-graduates.
 It also runs a future leaders programme that can last up to five years and equips recruits with the knowledge and skills needed to take on a senior leadership role in British intelligence.
 You’ll need at least a 2.2 degree in any subject or a postgraduate certificate (PGC) with a business or management focus.

-Here are some examples of GCHQ roles that require specific degrees:
+Here are some examples of GCHQ roles that require specific degree or relevant experience:

 - Applied research.
-Graduates are recruited from a range of scientific and technical degree backgrounds, including electronic engineering, physics, computer science and linguistics.
+Graduates are recruited from a range of scientific and technical degree backgrounds, including electronic engineering, physics, computer science, maths, engineering and linguistics.
 However, roles are open to anyone from a numerate or scientific background and strong experience of problem solving or algorithms using programming skills.
-You could end up working on projects to do with deep technology, media and language or security, or, as the GCHQ website puts it, ‘Stuff we simply cannot tell anyone about until they join us’.
+You could end up working on projects to do with deep technology, media and language or security.

 The competencies required for graduate work within the intelligence sector are as various as the vacancies it advertises.
 However, some skills are fundamental, and not just for frontline operatives.
-Tip number two for getting hired for intelligence roles is to demonstrate your patience and powers of observation and analysis.
+So, to demonstrate your patience and powers of observation and analysis (tip #2 above):

 DO consider applying if you’re the sort of person who can do a 5,000 piece jigsaw of a sixteenth century painting and stay alert to the fact that the two men at the corner of the picture, on the pier and away from the fighting galleons, are smugglers exchanging small bags of contraband.